tokkonopapa/WordPress-IP-Geo-Block/README.md

 * **Extensibility:**
   You can customize the basic behavior of this plugin via `add_filter()` with pre-defined filter hook.
 See various use cases in
+    [the documents][MyCodex]
+  and
     [samples.php][samples]
   bundled within this package.